jcontrerasleyton/flight-prediction-api/terraform/README.md

 This Terraform module is used to provision the GCP infrastructure required to expose the prediction API.

+Enables the following APIs:
+- run.googleapis.com
+- iam.googleapis.co
+- cloudbuild.googleapis.com

+Creates the following infraesture:

+- A service account called "flight-prediction-worker" with the "roles/run.invoker" role.
+- A Cloud Run Service using the API image.

 ## Structure

 The Terraform module consist in the following configuration files: